Vindair/CP317-W2018-G3/documents/Subby-Analysis.md

 Upon success, the overlay will disappear and be replaced by a pop-up informing the user that a verification email has been sent to their address.
 Upon failure, the form will highlight where the errors are in red around the specific entries and prompt the user to enter their information again.

 **Task 8: Logging into Subby using login interface.
-(Prerequisites: Task 7)** The user will log in by selecting the "Login" button in the top right corner of the web page.
+(Prerequisites: Task 7)** The user will login by selecting the "Login" button in the top right corner of the web page.
 This will create an overlay over the current page prompting the user to enter their login information:
 * Username/E-mail
 * Password